JoakimTeixeira/working-hours/backend/README.md

 ## Running the Project

-To get started, fork the repository and rename the file ".env-example" to ".env" and fill in information about your mongoDB cluster.

-Then, run the following commands:
+To get started, fork the repository and then run the following commands:

     npm install
     npm run start:dev

-After that, access the URL `localhost:3001` in the browser.